-- 1. Loosen the locknut on the pressure regulating valve (C), and back the adjusting screw (B) out a few turns with a screwdriver by turning in a counterclockwise direction.
+- 1. Loosen the locknut on the pressure regulating valve, and back the adjusting screw out a few turns by turning the ratcheting handle in a counterclockwise direction.
 This will decrease the setting to a lower than desired pressure. - 2.
 The pump must be completely connected.
 Set the motor control toggle switch on "Run" and push the "Start" button. - 3.
-With the screwdriver, slowly turn the adjusting screw (B) in a clockwise direction.
+Slowly turn the ratcheting handle in a clockwise direction.
 This gradually increases the pressure setting.
 When the desired pressure is reached, lock the adjusting screw in position by tightening the locknut.